Discover Coimbra - Things To Do in Coimbra

 End the day by crossing to the other side of the river.
 Just above the Parque Verde do Mondego is the Pedro e Inês Bridge.
 Established in 2007, this pedestrian bridge provides the best views of Coimbra.
 From here, you can capture the university up on a hill and locals paddling on the river in the summer.
 The bridge itself is a beautiful architectural work, lined with multi-coloured glass shapes that reflect on the wooden floor during the day and lit up at night.
 On the left bank of the river, you’ll find another park with a picnic area and a centre for water activities, where you can rent a kayak or stand-up paddle.

-Day 1 Coimbra Itinerary
+Day 1 - Coimbra Tour Map

 Day 2